MotusWTS/motusServer/inst/doc/status_api.md

    works for administrators.

 ## Changelog ##

+2018-01-06
+   - `process_new_upload` now moves file, changes ownership, and returns path to new location

 2017-12-18:
    - new `get_job_stackdump` returns a URL and path for the stackdump of a job with an error.